ur4ckh/CheatDevicePS2-wiki/Cheats.md

 Each game in the cheat database contains a cheat list, where each cheat contains a list of code lines to be processed by the engine during gameplay.
-Cheat databases can be stored in two formats:
+Cheat databases can be stored in the following formats:

 1. **CDB (recommended)** - A compressed binary file that can be loaded quickly and compressed to a small file size. [cdb-util](https://github.com/root670/cdb-util/releases) is used to convert to/from CDB and TXT formats.